Last updated: 21/07/2026

 Exam Beacon is used by:

-• Parents and carers who set up and manage accounts, monitor progress, and make decisions about their child's use of the Service.
+- Parents and guardians who set up and manage accounts, monitor progress, and make decisions about their child's use of the Service.

 An account is created and managed by a parent, carer, or authorised adult.
 Children do not create their own accounts.